faizilham/nyaaupdater/README.md

 ### Project Contents
 This project contains two main library and a sample code:
-* 	nyaa_parser.py
-	For fetching and parsing nyaa.eu search page result
+- nyaa_parser.py: for fetching and parsing nyaa.eu search page result
-* 	nyaa_db.py
-	For managing feed database.
+- nyaa_db.py:	for managing feed database.
-* 	nyaa_checklist.csv
-	The feed database.
+- nyaa_checklist.csv: the feed database.
-*	nyaa_check.py
-	The sample code.
+- nyaa_check.py: the sample code.
 It checks torrent updates and downloads .torrent files if new updates exist.

-For more information, please check the [documentation](DOCUMENTATION.md).
+For more information, please check the [documentation](DOCUMENTATION).

-The Nyaa.eu Feed Updater is a copyright (c) 2013 of [Faiz Ilham M](www.faizilham.com) released under [The MIT License](LICENSE).
+The Nyaa.eu Feed Updater is a copyright (c) 2013 of [Faiz Ilham M](http://www.faizilham.com) released under [The MIT License](LICENSE).
 You may use, modify or distribute the code as long as you include the license notice.